 Looking to report on all your social media activity, plus how people talk about you across the internet?
-This is where Brandwatch Analytics comes in, with custom dashboards, powerful AI tools like Iris™, and high quality data visualisations.
+This is where Brandwatch Consumer Research comes in, with custom dashboards, powerful AI tools like Iris™, and high quality data visualisations.

 The platform works by setting up queries to track specific things, like words or phrases or logos, across the web.
 It works with popular sites like Twitter and Reddit, meaning you can get real insight into customers and non-customers alike.